ChromaPIE/CHILLIN/README.md

 - Taxes.
 Cuz Form 1040 mod is yet to be for Fabric.
 You Fabric simps are lucky.
 - Modern Industrialization.
 Stop being addicted to GregTech.
 Actually this modpack is great for GregTech nerds bc least it's more similar to what the real world looks like.
 It might help you outta that.
 - CraftTweaker/KubeJS/....
 I don't want my Crafting Table to be made out of two dragon's heads and you do not too.
 Welp I have simply lost interest on coding on ZenScript or shit.
 The modpack's name CHILLIN doesn't just mean you should be chilling.
 I've *been chilling* putting pieces together too.
 Maybe later but just for enhancing the compat between mods.
-- Quests or anything guiding.
-This is planned.
-I might make a guidebook using Modonomicon (Seems like a great mod.
-Go check it out.) and lead you in a trip through all mods that tweaks/provides new content to the modpack.
+- A complete quest line or anything guiding.
+This is under construction as you can see.
+I might make some quests with FTB Quests and lead you in a brief trip through all mods that tweaks/provides new content to the modpack.
+- A fancy loading screen/main menu.
+It doesn't seem to be possible cuz mods that do the job severely conflict with some mods that I don't want to exclude from the list.
+Anyway I still wanna change the MINECRAFT logo and the panorama in the future.

 ## Oh, and,
 - The modpack is heavily in progress but I'll try my best not to corrupt your saves bc I'm not at all an author, I'm just sharing the modpack I be chilling with.
 I play and i modify it.